masak1112/ambs/README.md

 # AMBS

-**A**tmopsheric **M**achine learning **B**enchmarking **S**ystem (AMBS) aims to provide state-of-the-art video prediction methods applied to the meteorological domain.
+**A**tmopsheric **M**achine learning **B**enchmarking **S**ystem (AMBS)
+ aims to provide state-of-the-art video prediction methods applied to the meteorological domain.
 In the scope of the current application, the hourly evolution of the 2m temperature over a used-defined region is the target application.
 Different Deep Learning video prediction architectures such as convLSTM, MCnet or SAVP are trained with ERA5 reanalysis to perform a 10 hour prediction based on the previous 10 hours.
 In addition to the 2m temperature, additional meteorological variables like the mean sealevel pressure and the 500 hPa geopotential are fed to the underlying neural networks in order to enhance the model's capability to capture the atmospheric state and its (expected) evolution over time.

-The project is currently developed by Amirpasha Mozafarri, Michael Langguth, Bing Gong, and Scarlet Stadtler.
+The project is currently developed by Amirpasha Mozafarri, Michael Langguth, Bing Gong and Scarlet Stadtler.

 ### Prerequisites